ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

 OCANNL supports asynchronous data transfers by embedding them in the scheduling mechanism.

-OCANNL provides explicit _merge buffers_ for performing tensor those node updates, where different versions of a tensor node from two streams feature in the same computation.
+OCANNL provides explicit _merge buffers_ for performing those tensor node updates, where different versions of a tensor node from two streams feature in the same computation.
 The `%cd` syntax for using merge buffers is via the `.merge` pseudo-field.
 For example, the code for merging gradients might be: `[%cd p.grad =+ p.grad.merge]`.
 In the current design, there's at most one merge buffer per stream, and the memory is reused for merging different nodes.
-We keep track of the specific tensor node that occupies this buffer in the stream, and the expected tensor node via the context, so that we can detect mismatches at scheduling time.
+We keep track of the specific tensor node that was scheduled to occupy this buffer in the stream, and the merge node expected by the linked code, so that we can detect mismatches at scheduling time.

 The interface exposes two modes of utilizing merge buffers.
 The `Streaming` mode relies in some way on the array from the source context.
 Currently, this simply means using the source array (buffer) pointer, and the CUDA backend falls back to using `~into_merge_buffer:Copy` when the source and destination contexts live on different devices.
 The `Copy` mode uses physical arrays to back merge buffers.
 The merge buffer array (one per stream) is resized (grown) if needed to fit a node's array.

+Currently, OCANNL does not support merge buffers for `from_host` transfers.
+But it might in the future.
+Currently, combining `to_host` and `from_host` is the only way to make different backends cooperate, and that requires `from_host ~into_merge_buffer` to adapt single-backend design patterns.